tangobreath/tangobreath.github.io/_posts/2019-01-02-finding-a-new-suit.md

-topic of my first post here on this website, [The space between us](http://tangobreath.com/the-space-between-us) and I think it's appropriate that it is the topic of my first post on this new website as I refind the peace I once had and take new directions in life.
+topic of my first post here on this website, [The space between us](http://tangobreath.com/the-space-between-us) and I think it's appropriate that it is the topic of my first post on this new website as I refind the peace I once had and take new directions in life in my newly fitted suit.
 Thank you to tango for being here for me once again.
+I'm ready for the next steps.

 [The Power of Connection - Hedy Schleifer](https://www.youtube.com/watch?v=HEaERAnIqsY)